 |

 The NS-1000 was developed in the mid Seventies and part of the story can be found here at the vintage knob, and I won't engage in historical details, rather comment on what I hear and measure.
 The basic set-up is this: For bass we have hard pressed paper cone with coated fabric surround.
 Good, because this will last for decades.
 Fs is around 20 Hz and Qt = 0.27 and we have a 50 litre closed box providing an F3 of 49 Hz.
 The cabinet is entirely filled with glass fibre to increase virtual volume.
 Closed box lovers will like what it does and I agree.
 Bass quality is good and appears fairly deep given the modest sized enclosure.
 Comparing the bass to my DTQWT there's some lack of punch and drama in upper bass/lower mid, but overall good for the size.
-For mid we have an exclusive 3.5" beryllium dome.
-Now, this
+For mid we

-compared to the Accuton C50.
+driver diaphragms.
 For tweeter we have a 30 mm Beryllium dome and despite limited frequency extension - it drops rapidly above ~15 kHz - it blends very well with the middome and does what a tweeter dome should do.
 The low-end roll-off is somewhat ragged, but with the high point of crossover this is only a minor issue.
 It is claimed it goes way beyond 20 kHz but it certainly doesn't, and given the consistency between the two domes at hand, I don't think there's anything wrong with them.
 The crossover is a fairly simple 2nd order (electrically) on all slopes mostly providing close to 4th order roll-offs.
 As we shall see later this doesn't work fully optimal for bass and tweeter and there are room for improvements.
 NS-1000M is a special speaker by today's standard.
 The use of a 12" bass driver in a small closed box, the use of the beryllium domes, the unusual dispersion all through the midrange and up to its upper limit and it's ability to reveal detail and transparency like few speakers can do.
 It is somewhat demanding on associated equipment and it doesn't play rubbish recordings without telling you so.
 For those who take the time sourcing the right equipment and experiment with placement and mid/tweeter attenuation, it may be a lasting love affair.
 I'm not sure there's a plug'n play speaker, but this is not one of them.
-YAMAHA

 NS1000 Crossover